pingcap/blog/tidb-devcon-2018-recap.md

 ---
 title: TiDB DevCon 2018 Recap - News, Latest Development, and Roadmap
 date: 2018-1-25
-summary: "On January 20th, 2018, more than 200 coders, hackers, and techies streamed into Garage Café, a chic coffee shop in the heart of Beijing’s techhub, Zhongguancun.
-They were there to be part of TiDB DevCon 2018, a technology party for the developers, by the developers"
+summary: On January 20th, 2018, more than 200 coders, hackers, and techies streamed into Garage Café, a chic coffee shop in the heart of Beijing’s techhub, Zhongguancun.
+They were there to be part of TiDB DevCon 2018, a technology party for the developers, by the developers
 tags: ['TiDB', 'DevCon', 'roadmap']
 ---